loopdash/cleveland-lead-testing/src/faqs/lead-abatement-cleveland-when-why-necessary-remediation.md

 title: What is lead abatement and when is it necessary?
 description: Understanding lead abatement processes and requirements for Cleveland homes with lead hazards
 date: 2024-01-15
-tags: [cleveland, lead, abatement, remediation]
+tags: [safety, maintenance, compliance, clearance-testing, professional-services]
 short_answer: Lead abatement permanently eliminates lead hazards through removal, replacement, or enclosure.
 Necessary when hazards can't be controlled through maintenance.
 Requires certified professionals.
 ---
 <h2>Lead abatement requirements and professional remediation in Cleveland</h2>